abdullahariff/abdullahariff.github.io/README.md

 ## Contributing

 You're most welcome to open issues or pull requests if you have any comments, corrections, suggestions, or ideas related to my work.

+## Licensing

+All content is copyright of the author, Abdullah Ariff.

+You are free to quote, reference, reuse, or modify any or part of my articles so long as you attribute it to me.

+The theme powering this blog us under the MIT License, and you may redistribute it with my modifications as described in [LICENSE.txt](LICENSE.txt)